atefben/fdc/src/FDC/CoreBundle/Resources/doc/informations.md

 ## Initialization

 You have to configure the parameters.yml

 Have the mandatory php extensions and php.ini

-- Command : php app/console d:d:c && php app/console
+Launch the command : php app/console d:d:c && php app/console d:s:u --force && php app/console d:f:l

+You have to validate to load the fixtures in your database

 ## Bundles